redsparrow98/Assignment-1---PokeNav/readme.txt

 - reads user input.
 - creates a list of zodiac signs.
 - prints the zodiac sign corresponding to the month.
-- uses if elif statements to find the element and eeveelution corresponding to the zodiac and prints.
+- uses if elif statements to find the element and eeveelution corresponding to the zodiac and prints the result accordingly.
+- covers the error handling with an if statement. (if the input is equal or less than 0 or greater than 12 and prints an error message.)

 concepts used:
 -variables      -functions